bonfire-networks/bonfire-app/docs/ARCHITECTURE.md

 - Module names mostly begin with `Bonfire.` unless they belong to a more generic library (eg `Pointers` or `ValueFlows`)
 - Everything within an extension begins with the context name and a `.` (eg `Bonfire.Social.Migrations`)
 - Database schemas should be named in the singular (eg `Bonfire.Data.Social.Post`)
-- Context modules are named in plural where possible (eg `Bonfire.Social.Posts`)
+- Context modules are named in plural where possible (eg `Bonfire.Posts`)
-- Other modules within a context begins with the context name and a `.` (eg `Bonfire.Social.Posts.LiveHandler`)
+- Other modules within a context begins with the context name and a `.` (eg `Bonfire.Posts.LiveHandler`)
 - Modules use UpperCamelCase while functions use snake_case
 - Acronyms in module names should be all uppercase (eg `Bonfire.Social.APActivities`)